tno-terminology-design/tev2-specifications/docs/terms/saf.md

 term: saf
 termType: concept
 bodyFile: /specs/files/12-saf.md
-glossaryTerm: Scope Administration File (SAF)
+glossaryTerm: Scope Administration File
+glossaryAlias: SAF
 glossaryText: "a YAML file that contains essential data about a particular [scope](@) (e.g., specifying where its [curated texts](@), [glossaries](@) etc. live), the relationships this [scope](@) has with other [scopes](@), and the specifications of the different [terminologies](@) that are [curated](@) within that [scope](@).
 The SAF of a [scope](@) is located in its [scopedir](@)."
 hoverText: "SAF: a YAML file that contains essential data about a particular scope, such as the locations of the scope's curated texts, glossaries, and the specifications of the curated terminologies.
 The SAF is located in the so-called scopedir."
 synonymOf: